mipsym/MIPSym-issues/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Assembly Source Code that Causes the Problem**
 If your issue is related to assembly code that doesn't assemble properly, or that doesn't run properly, and you are sure that it should, write it here.
 Please reduce your code sample to the smallest program you can that still produces the same bug.

-Write your code here between the two rows of backticks:
+Please write your code here between the two rows of backticks:

 ```
     .data